-Considering these new approaches, Grönroos (1990) argues that the role of marketing in the service sector changed because it became a determining factor and of great significance.
+Considering these new approaches, Grönroos (1990) argues that the role of marketing in the service sector changed radically because it became a determining factor and of great significance.
 Thus, companies contacted experts to apply marketing concepts to services.
-The transposition of the concepts of quality and total quality from the industrial sector to the world of services emphasizes that quality must encompass products and services, so it is vital to include the customer (Grönroos, 1990).
-This new vision of customer-centric quality implies that the concept of customer expectations and perceptions is of great importance and that desires, knowledge, experiences, prices, communication, or distribution must be studied to understand the term.
+The transposition of the concepts of quality and total quality from the industrial sector to the world of services emphasizes that quality must encompass products and services and that therefore it is vital to include the customer (Grönroos, 1990).
+This new vision of customer-centric quality implies that the concept of customer expectations and perceptions is of great importance, and that, to understand the term, desires, knowledge, experiences, prices, communication, distribution, etc., must be studied.
 In order to do so, one must put oneself in the customer's shoes and appreciate the service in all its manifestations and dimensions (Grönroos, 1990).
-The separation between the quality of the design (adaptation of the service to the customer's expectations) and the quality of implementation (adaptation of the activities to provide the service) allows us to analyze SQ (Grönroos, 1990) better.
+The separation between the quality of the design (adaptation of the service to the customer's expectations) and the quality of implementation (adaptation of the activities to provide the service) allows to better analyze SQ (Grönroos, 1990).
 Grönroos (1994) states that QS is the result of integrating total quality in the dimensions of technical quality (what is given), functional quality (how it is given), and corporate image, which means that it relates quality to corporate image.
 The model proposed by Grönroos (1988) indicates that the total perceived quality occurs when the experienced quality satisfies the expected quality.

 The SERVQUAL model has not been exempt from criticism.
-One of the main ones is related to the role of expectations and their inclusion in the measurement instrument.
-It is considered invalid since it is based on a system of divergences (expectations-perceptions), not attitudes (Cronin and Taylor, 1992).
-Thus, Cronin & Taylor (1992) propose an alternative model called SERPERF that comprises the 22 items of the SERVQUAL scale but uses only the perceptions of the service.
-The new model is recommended because there is evidence that clients value the perceived quality of a service in terms of the differences between expectations-perceptions, as the statistics indicate that there is a generalized tendency to value expectations highly and that perceptions are what contributes more to the measurement of QS (Teas, 1993).
-Likewise, the structure of the questionnaire is criticized because it implies asking a posteriori the expectations prior to the use of the service (Koelemeijer, 1992) and that the scale focuses on the process of distribution of the service and not on the moments of truth (Cronin & Taylor, 1992).
-Gómez, Méndez & Pérez (1994) maintain that the SERVQUAL model consists of three sections: the first, a list of 22 items (scale from 1 to 7) where the degree of expectation is marked; the second, another list of 22 items (scale from 1 to 7) where the degree of perceptions is marked; and the third, where the evaluation of the clients regarding the relative importance of the five dimensions is quantified, which allows measuring the scores obtained.
+One of the main ones is related to the role of expectations and their inclusion in the measurement instrument because it is considered not valid since it is based on a system of divergences (expectations-perceptions) and not attitudes (Cronin and Taylor, 1992).
+Thus, Cronin & Taylor (1992) propose an alternative model called

+SERPERF that is made up of the 22 items of the SERVQUAL scale but using only the perceptions of the service.
+The new model is recommended because there is evidence that clients value the perceived quality of a service in terms of the differences between expectations-perceptions as the statistics indicate that there is a generalized tendency to value expectations highly and that perceptions are what contributes more to the measurement of QS (Teas, 1993).
+Likewise, the structure of the questionnaire is criticized, because it implies asking a posteriori the expectations prior to the use of the service (Koelemeijer, 1992), and that the scale focuses on the process of distribution of the service and not on the moments of truth (Cronin and Taylor, 1992).
+Gómez, Méndez & Pérez (1994) maintain that the SERVQUAL model consists of three sections: the first, a list of 22 items (scale from 1 to 7) where the degree of expectation is marked; the second, another list of 22 items (scale from 1 to 7) where the degree of perceptions is marked; and the third, where the evaluation of the clients regarding the relative importance of the five dimensions is quantified, which allows to measure the scores obtained.